flutter/website/_includes/setup/doctor-win.md

 ### Run flutter doctor

-Open a new Command Prompt or PowerShell window and run the following command to see if there  are any dependencies you need to install to complete the setup:
+In the Flutter Console, run the following command to see if there are any dependencies you need to install to complete the setup:

 {% commandline %}
 flutter doctor
 {% endcommandline %}

-Run this command in either a Command Prompt or PowerShell window.
-Currently, Flutter does not support third-party shells like Git Bash.
-{: .alert-warning}

 This command checks your environment and displays a report to the terminal window.
 The Dart SDK is bundled with Flutter; it is not necessary to install Dart separately.